Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Almáciga

 Almáciga itself is a lovely village, very small, right on the coast.
 Its beaches, Playa de Almáciga and Playa del Roque de las Bodegas, are popular for surfers.
 If you’re planning on doing some surfing, you should check them out.
 The bus stops in the upper part of the village, offering some pretty amazing views of the coast.
-From there, you can descend along a small trail down to the coastal part, and walk along the beach towards Roque de las Animas, the big cliff, you can’t miss it.
+From there, you can descend along a small trail down to the coastal part and walk along the beach towards Roque de las Animas.
+It’s the big cliff, you can’t miss it.

 Roque de las Animas - Almáciga